“All blessings come to us through our Lord. He will teach us, for in beholding His life we find that He is the best example.”

 In the spirit of the Gospel and the inspiration of Saint Benedict, we as members of the Conference of Benedictine Prioresses, representing more than 1100 sisters, commit ourselves to Christ-like hospitality.
 Therefore, we call upon our leaders, especially governors, state legislators, members of the United States Congress, and our president to reconsider proposed immigration policies and to work towards solutions that uphold the dignity and rights of all people.
 We urge them to create pathways to citizenship for immigrants, provide humane treatment for those in detention, and ensure that immigrant families are not torn apart.
 In addition, we commit ourselves to work with other organizations who are advocating and caring for migrant peoples.

-Benedict.
-In the sixth century time when he lived, travelers and pilgrims were often met with violence on the road and sought refuge in his monasteries.
+the Sixth century time when he lived, travelers and pilgrims were often met with violence on the road and sought refuge in his monasteries.
 Benedict was inspired by the Gospel of Jesus Christ to receive all who came seeking refuge.
 He modeled his life on that of Christ who received the poor, the lame, the outcast, and the stranger.

 For centuries, men and women have continued to be inspired by Saint Benedict’s example of Christ-like hospitality and his teaching that all people who present themselves are to be received as if that person were Christ.
 Saint Benedict quoted Jesus who said, “I was a stranger, and you welcomed me” (Matthew 25:35).
 May we and all people, in our time, do the same.